keboola/developers-docs/cli/templates/structure/index.md

 ### Git integration

 **Creating template**
-- Commands to manage repository works with local directories.
+- A command to manage a repository works with local directories.
 - You can push changes into a git repository in the standard way using the `git` command.

 **Using template**
-- Template can be used in a project directly from a git repository.
+- A template can be used in a project directly from a git repository.
-- Repository must be defined in the [project manifest](/cli/structure/#manifest), in `templates.repositories` key.
+- The repository must be defined in the [project manifest](/cli/structure/#manifest), in `templates.repositories` key.

 ## Template

-Template directory is stored in the [repository](#repository) and contains directories with template [versions](#versioning).
+A template directory is stored in the [repository](#repository) and contains directories with template [versions](#versioning).

 ```
 📂 [template]